techidaily/site-games-able/source/_posts/decoding-the-secrets-of-successful-gaming-with-steam.md

 ## 8\.
 Steam Is Supported on Most OSs and Virtual Machines

  You can get Steam on Microsoft Windows 7 and above, Mac OS X El Capitan and later, and Ubuntu for Linux (but the Linux community has helped run Steam on various distros).
 This almost wholesome support also makes it easy to run on virtual machines since it’s optimized for various OSs.
-As a matter of fact, you can[use Steam to run Windows games on a Mac, thanks to CrossOver](https://www.makeuseof.com/how-to-play-windows-games-on-an-apple-silicon-mac-using-crossover/) .
+As a matter of fact, you can [use Steam to run Windows games on a Mac, thanks to CrossOver](https://www.makeuseof.com/how-to-play-windows-games-on-an-apple-silicon-mac-using-crossover/) .

 ## 9\.
 You Could Get Games Cheaper on Steam

  While it’s not necessarily the cheapest option, you could use Steam to get games cheaper than usual.
-You could wait for the famous Steam Summer Sale, add items to your wishlist, and try a few other methods to[get the best deals on Steam](https://www.makeuseof.com/tag/5-ways-to-make-sure-you-get-the-best-deals-on-steam-games/) .
+You could wait for the famous Steam Summer Sale, add items to your wishlist, and try a few other methods to [get the best deals on Steam](https://www.makeuseof.com/tag/5-ways-to-make-sure-you-get-the-best-deals-on-steam-games/) .

  The wishlist method is especially useful since you could add a game you’d like to buy to your wishlist and wait for it to go on sale.
 The moment it’s on sale, you’ll get notified via email or the Steam mobile app.
 You can use this to get limited-time offers offering great deals.